TosbackCgusBridge-Bot/CGUs-versions/Citizensbank/Privacy Policy.md

 PRINTING INSTRUCTIONS

-For a copy of this document, use the print command on your web browser.
+For a copy of this policy, use the print command on your web browser.

-**_This Privacy Policy was last updated on: December 2015_**
+**_This Privacy Policy was last updated on: December 2016_**

 View our Customer Privacy Notice